feskol/feskol/README.md

 📂 **My Projects**
 While most of my work is private, here are some links for you to explore:
 - **Teacher-Office**: A project designed for schools, focusing on student grading.
 Checkout the GitHub-Page: [Teacher Office](https://feskol.github.io/teacher-office)
-- **Open-Source Contribution**: I’ve also developed and published an open-source project: [GitLab-ARM64](https://github.com/feskol/gitlab-arm64)
+- **Open-Source Contribution**:
+  - GitLab Docker Image for ARM64-based platforms: [GitLab-ARM64](https://github.com/feskol/gitlab-arm64)
+  - A simple and effective PHP Class to manage active states in navigation structures.: [php-navigation](https://github.com/feskol/php-navigation)

 ## 🛠️ Skills